-- IDC Reference Document "How the IDC Handles Reallocation" of the current version of NERC IRO-006. - IDC Reference Document "Timing Requirements (IDC Calculations and Reporting Requirements" of the current version of NERC IRO-006.
+- IDC Reference Document "How the IDC Handles Reallocation" of NERC IRO-006-1, effective date August 8, 2005. - IDC Reference Document "Timing Requirements (IDC Calculations and Reporting Requirements" of NERC IRO-006-1.

-Appendix C "Transaction Curtailment Formula" of this document Section 6 "Interchange Transaction Reallocation During TLR Levels 3A and 5A" of the current version of NERC IRO-006, For the purposes of clarity, this methodology describes many actions as those of the "RTO."
+Appendix C "Transaction Curtailment Formula" of this document Section 6 "Interchange Transaction Reallocation During TLR Levels 3A and 5A" of NERC IRO-006-1, For the purposes of clarity, this methodology describes many actions as those of the "RTO."
 It should be noted that "RTO" refers to the market-operating entity in which the subject Balancing Authorities participate.